 “Aboriginal murals are the most affordable, effective and accessible place making solutions to combat the extreme lack visual Aboriginal presence in Australia.
 I commend the City of Sydney Council and the Australian Design Centre for their visionary dual place making and genuine support for increasing a visual Aboriginal presence in NSW.” said Jason Wing, Artist.

 A big thanks go to the artists, Jason Wing, Dennis Golding and Lucy Simpson for their imagination and willingness to engage with a work of this scale; The City of Sydney for supporting major public artworks through the Art & About Sydney program and collaborating with us on the project every step of the way; Cracknell & Lonergan Architects for their immense support for the execution of the mural and their team of highly skilled painters Tom Furneaux (Lead Painter) with Christopher de la Motte and Nicolette Aureli.
-We also thank the Metropolitan Aboriginal Lands Council for their support for the project and the Australian Museum for helping us with research.
+We also thank the Metropolitan Local Aboriginal Land Council for their support for the project and the Australian Museum for helping us with research.

 A full program of events and activities related to the mural will be announced shortly.